dragosbuzatu/FileSystem-C/README.md

-# TextEditor-C
+# FileSystem-C
-Minimalist Text Editor in C
+Minimalist File System in C

 Using doubly linked list i created a minimalist system similar to linux.
 A function "touch" that creates a file , "mkdir" creates a folder and "ls"